coveo/source.coveo.com/_posts/2016-04-18-indexing-only-relevant-parts-of-sitecore-rendered-content.md

 ## Official Solution

+The [official documentation](https://developers.coveo.com/display/public/SitecoreV3/Indexing+Documents+with+HTML+Content+Processor) details a complex solution that requires:

+* A new device,
-The [official documentation](https://developers.coveo.com/display/public/SitecoreV3/Indexing+Documents+with+HTML+Content+Processor) details a complex solution that requires a new device, the duplication of most of your layouts, the configuration of presentation of all your rendering templates and a lot of attention not to forget updating the new device rendering when a change is made to the default rendering.
-The advantage of this solution is that it can be maintained by content editors and marketers.
+* The duplication of most of your layouts,
+* The configuration of the presentation of all your rendering templates, and
+* A lot of attention not to forget updating the new device presentation when a change is made to the default device presentation.

+This solution has the advantage to be easy to maintain by content editors and marketers.

 ## Other Solutions

 Other solutions are possible with the help of a developer:

-1. Modify the code of unwanted UI components to avoid rendering their content when detecting the Coveo HTTP request user agent
+1. Modify the code of unwanted UI components to avoid rendering their content when detecting the Coveo HTTP request user agent.
-2. Code a custom processor to remove unwanted sections after the rendered HTML is fetched
+2. Code a custom processor to remove unwanted sections after the rendered HTML is fetched.

 ## Introducing the CleanHtmlContentInBodyProcessor